Posted on Thursday, January 12th, 2006

 Bob just stands there for a minute fuming, his hands bunched into fists.
 Nobody moves.
 It's as if the restaurant has been suspended in time.

 Suddenly, Bob springs across the table and lunges at the waitress.
 "I'll kill you!
 KILL YOU DEAD!" he screams, his eyes filled with rage.
 The waitress is paralyzed with fear as Bob knocks her to the ground and wraps his hands around her neck.
-"ARGON THIS, YOU BITCH!!"
+"ARGON THIS!"
 Bob wails as his hands tighten on her throat.

 Panic fills the air as people start running around screaming.
 One of the busboys and a team of flamenco dancers manage to pull Bob off the poor waitress and hold him at the bar.
 He starts yelling something about "argon gas being a tool of the devil," but I am in a state of total shock and don't hear it.